1-vn/OneVNBrowser/Privacy.md

-# Yuzu Browser Privacy Policy
+# OneVN Browser Privacy Policy

 This privacy policy statement is created to clearly state the developer's policies with respect to data collection, usage, and security.
 These policies are stated to ensure you know what personal details you may or may not disclose when the software is being utilized, and the choices you have associated with that data.
-If you decide to continue using Yuzu Browser, it means you accept to adhere and abide by all the terms and conditions stated by the developer in this policy.
+If you decide to continue using OneVN Browser, it means you accept to adhere and abide by all the terms and conditions stated by the developer in this policy.
 Kindly note that this Privacy Policy applies only to this software.
 The developer would not be held responsible for the content or privacy practices on any third party app not operated by the developer to which this software links, or that links to this software.
 Therefore, it is advisable to read up the privacy policies of third party services that may be linked to this software.

 ---